-The syndrome belongs to a group of diseases called mucopolysaccharidoses (MPS).
-Specifically, it is known as MPS III.
+The condition belongs to a group of diseases called mucopolysaccharidoses (MPSs).
+MPS III is also known as Sanfilippo syndrome.

-- Sanfilippo type A is the most severe form.
+- Type A is caused by a defect in the SGSH gene and is the most severe form.
 People with this type do not have a normal form of the enzyme called heparan N-sulfatase.

 Symptoms often appear after the first year of life.
 A decline in learning ability typically occurs between ages 2 and 6.
 The child may have normal growth during the first few years, but final height is below average.
 Delayed development is followed by worsening mental status.

 Your health care provider will perform a physical exam.

 Urine tests will be done.
 People with MPS III have a large amount of a mucopolysaccharide called heparan sulfate in the urine.

 Treatment of MPS III is aimed at managing the symptoms.
 There is no specific treatment for this disease.
 New research is under development for gene therapy and enzyme replacement.